-For Gulf War veterans and other service members, chronic fatigue syndrome (CFS) can be a debilitating condition that significantly impacts daily life.
+For Gulf War veterans and other service members, chronic fatigue syndrome (CFS) is a debilitating condition that significantly impacts daily life.
 The Department of Veterans Affairs (VA) provides disability ratings for CFS based on its severity and how much it limits daily activities.

 This guide will help you understand eligibility, the rating process, and steps to secure a CFS VA rating.